caoxiang427-ship-it/Tally/WRITEUP.md

 The system's limitations are explicit.
 Tally analyses one text column and one segmentation dimension at a time.
 User corrections update the dashboard and exports but are session-only.
 Trend analysis compares uploaded datasets rather than continuously monitoring incoming data.
 Z-score anomaly detection cannot identify a perfectly stable theme that suddenly spikes, because a near-zero baseline variance makes the statistic undefined; the complementary two-proportion significance test detects these cases.

-Given two more weeks, priorities would be: formally evaluating the multi-label, fit, and exclusion predictions; extending the evaluation to the full CFPB taxonomy; and re-running it on a second, non-financial domain.
-Further work: persisting user corrections, applying multiple-comparison corrections, and improving run-to-run consistency.
+Future work would be: formally evaluating the multi-label, fit, and exclusion predictions; extending the evaluation to the full CFPB taxonomy; re-running it on a second, non-financial domain; persisting user corrections; applying multiple-comparison corrections; and improving run-to-run consistency.

 ---